 The comparison between the 10-year modeled rates and the 10-year historical rates, Figure 13, indicates a few differences.
 The modeled interest rates are more compact than actual 10-year interest rates have been.
-If the user feels that the variance of the model values should be closer to the historical distribution, then the strength of the mean reversion factor in the interest rate model can be reduced, but this would increase the incidence of negative interest rates unless the user selects to avoid negative nominal interest rates.
+If the user feels that the variance of the model values should be closer to the historical distribution, then the strength of the mean reversion factor in the interest rate model can be reduced, but this would increase the incidence of negative interest rates.
 The other significant difference is the skewness.
-The historical rates exhibit positive skewness, but the modeled rates have a slight negative skewness.
+The historical rates exhibit positive skewness, but the model rates have a slight negative skewness.
 Finally, the model rates are lower than historical values, again due to starting with the current low levels of interest rates.